PMTDVA/7-Super-Tool-Auto-Hack-Game/README.md

 the tool needs a license in order to work , if not licenced it will lead only into crash.

- don't forget to enable appear on top permission. in case you use Method 2
+ don't forget to enable appear on top permission.

+ Strings are not working yet , i made the GUI but did not link the code yet , will be update soon , will upgrade all codes

 <<< credits (Discord) >>>